oiraqi/academix/README.md

   - Zero redundancy

 ## Academix Unique Strengths
-- The vision
+- The Vision
-- The subject-matter expertise
+- The Subject-matter Expertise
-- The data model
+- The Data Model
-- The technology stack
+- The Technology Stack